Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 Creighton Performance Insights

-- The Bluejays have a +298 scoring differential, topping opponents by 8.3 points per game.
-They're putting up 77 points per game to rank 55th in college basketball and are allowing 68.7 per outing to rank 136th in college basketball.
+- The Bluejays average 77 points per game (55th in college basketball) while allowing 68.7 per outing (136th in college basketball).
+They have a +298 scoring differential overall and outscore opponents by 8.3 points per game.

-- Creighton grabs 34.7 rebounds per game (40th in college basketball) while conceding 30.6 per outing to its opponents.
-It outrebounds opponents by 4.1 boards per game.
+- Creighton is 40th in college basketball at 34.7 rebounds per game.
+That's 4.1 more than the 30.6 its opponents average.

-- Creighton makes 2.5 more threes per game than the opposition, 8.8 (42nd in college basketball) compared to its opponents' 6.3.
+- Creighton makes 2.5 more threes per contest than the opposition, 8.8 (42nd in college basketball) compared to its opponents' 6.3.

-- Creighton has committed 11 turnovers per game (97th in college basketball play), 1.7 more than the 9.3 it forces on average (354th in college basketball).
+- Creighton has committed 1.7 more turnovers per game than its opponents, averaging 11 (97th in college basketball action) while forcing 9.3 (354th in college basketball).

 San Diego State Performance Insights

-- The Aztecs put up 71.9 points per game (175th in college basketball) while giving up 63.1 per outing (25th in college basketball).
-They have a +315 scoring differential and outscore opponents by 8.8 points per game.

-- San Diego State is 85th in the country at 33.3 rebounds per game.
+- San Diego State is 85th in college basketball at 33.3 rebounds per game.
 That's 4.9 more than the 28.4 its opponents average.

-- San Diego State makes 7 three-pointers per game (220th in college basketball), while its opponents have made 6.3 on average.
+- San Diego State hits 7 three-pointers per game (220th in college basketball) at a 34.9% rate (138th in college basketball), compared to the 6.3 its opponents make, shooting 28.3% from beyond the arc.

 - San Diego State has committed 11 turnovers per game (97th in college basketball), 1.2 fewer than the 12.2 it forces (156th in college basketball).